-Today almost all information systems rely upon open, robust and high-performance communication services.
-We use our experience from large operator networks, metropolitan area networks and corporate networks to define requirements, dimension and provide quality assurance to critical network infrastructure.
+Today almost all information systems rely upon open, robust and high-performing communication services.
+We use our experience from large operator networks, metropolitan area networks and corporate networks to define requirements, scaling and provide quality assurance to critical network infrastructure.

 We design and implement robust communication solutions tailored to the individual business, sometimes designed to meet even the most stringent requirements for capacity, latency, resiliency and resistance to denial of service attacks.
 We also work with infrastructural services where in a few areas we have a unique expertise, for example in the security and robustness of the domain name system and ensuring that emergency calls can be placed and received over IP according ECRIT-principles.

-Kirei has been driving standardization in a number of areas with an emphasis on security.
-For over 15 years we have been working on the standardization of DNSSEC, i.e. cryptographic functions in the global domain name system (DNS).
+Kirei has been driving standardisation in a number of areas with an emphasis on security.
+For over 20 years we have been working on the standardisation of for example DNSSEC, i.e. cryptographic functions in the global domain name system (DNS).
 With DNSSEC it is possible not only to determine that the information conveyed via the domain name system is authentic, it is also possible to use the infrastructure for secure key exchange so that two or more parties on the Internet can communicate securely with confidentiality.
 Kirei has also assisted in introducing these security features in the DNS root operated by ICANN, and a number of both national and generic top level domains.

 Another area where Kirei has had long-standing commitments is in electronic identification.
-Kirei participated in authoring the Swedish Government Official Report The eID Board and the Swedish eID (SOU 2010:104), founding the model of the Swedish e-identification system and the establishing of the Swedish E-identification Board.
+Kirei participated in authoring the Swedish Government Official Report The eID Board and the Swedish eID (SOU 2010:104), founding the model of the Swedish e-identification system and the establishing of the Swedish E-identification Board, whose responsibilities were subsequently transferred to the Swedish Agency for Digital Government.
 Since then, Kirei developed and anchored the assurance framework that forms the normative security requirements definition applicable to all issuers of Swedish eID.
-Through the work of the national eID structure we were able, together with mainly British and Danish contribution, to author significant parts of the European Implementing Regulation (EU) 2015/1502 establishing the assurance levels for European cross-border identification.
+Through the work of the national eID structure we were able, together with mainly British and Danish contribution, to author significant parts of the European Implementing Regulation (EU) 2015/1502, establishing the assurance levels for European cross-border identification.

-A third area where Kirei provides significant development efforts is within the coordination and standardization efforts in the public transport sector in Sweden.
-Kirei is developing the national technical specifications that will enable secure interoperable electronic ticketing and information exchange between both publicly funded and commercial operators in the industry.
+A third area where Kirei has provided significant development efforts are within the standardisation of the public transport sector in Sweden.
+Kirei has developed the national technical specifications that enables secure interoperable electronic ticketing and information exchange between both publicly funded and commercial public transport operators in the sector.